-Lane Moore is an award-winning comedian, actor, writer, and musician based in New York City.
+Lane Moore is an award-winning comedian, actor, writer, and musician.
 She was hailed by the The New York Times as “ingenious.
 The way she manipulates tone and pace reveals an artist supremely confident in her form.”

-Her comedy show “Tinder Live!” is regarded as one of the best comedy shows in New York City and has been praised by The New York Times, Entertainment Tonight, CBS, The Atlantic, Time Out New York, and New York Magazine.
-She has a monthly sold-out residency in NYC, and also tours rock venues and colleges worldwide.
+Her comedy show “Tinder Live!” is regarded as one of the best comedy shows around and has been praised by The New York Times, Spin Magazine, Entertainment Tonight, CBS, Time Out New York, and New York Magazine.

 As a musician, Moore is the frontperson and songwriter in the band “It Was Romance,” which BUST Magazine named the Best Band of 2015, and Billboard named one of 16 Female-Fronted Bands You Should Know.